 Because of that commitment, Tennessee is home to R&D facilities that provide world-changing technologies to businesses, communities and individuals everywhere.

 We have attracted some of the world’s biggest brands to our state.
 Among those headquartered in Tennessee include FedEx, Hospital Corporation of America (HCA), International Paper, Dollar General, Community Health Systems, Unum, AutoZone, Eastman Chemical Company, Nissan North America, Bridgestone, ServiceMaster, Tractor Supply Company and Regal Entertainment Group, just to name a few.

-With the help of TVA, 13 available primary data center site locations have been identified across Tennessee.
-Currently, there are more than 120,021) Tennesseans working in this sector at 1,015 establishments in the state.
+Currently, there are more than 130,000 Tennesseans working in this sector at 1,118 establishments in the state.

 R&D drives Tennessee’s economy and provides the groundwork for continued innovation and discovery.
 Let Tennessee’s smart business solutions and skilled workforce become your advantage.

 new jobs created from recent business services projects.

 in capital investment from recent business services projects.